iPlantCollaborativeOpenSource/Advanced_iPlant/HANDSON.rst

 Optional: Using AWS S3 for storage with Agave
 ---------------------------------------------

-In addition to the iPlant Data Store (data.iplantcollaborative.org), the Agave APIs let you manage data stored on other iRODS, FTP, SFTP, and gridFTP servers plus the Amazon S3 and Microsoft Azure Blob cloud providers (coming soon: support for Dropbox, Box, and Google Drive).
+In addition to the iDS (data.iplantcollaborative.org), the Agave APIs let you manage data stored on other iRODS, FTP, SFTP, and gridFTP servers plus the Amazon S3 and Microsoft Azure Blob cloud providers (coming soon: support for Dropbox, Box, and Google Drive).
 Enrolling your data storage resources with Agave lets you easily and quickly script movement of data from site to site in your research workflow, while maintaining detailed provenance tracking of every data action you take.
 It also provides a unified namespace for all of your data.

 You will now create and exercise an Amazon S3-based storage resource, then interact with it.
 If you're interested in working with your own storage systems, make sure to check out the `System Management Tutorial <http://preview.agaveapi.co/documentation/tutorials/system-management-tutorial/>`_ at the Agave developer's portal.